conflux-fans/conflux-scaffold/README.md

 🧪 This repository modifies the repo Ethereum Scaffold ETH for Conflux ESpace.
 The main differences are as follows:

-- It updates the viem package to 1.19.10 which includes Conflux Espace Testnet as a chain definition.
-Current Scaffold-ETH-2 only has Conflux Espace.
+- It updates the viem package which includes Conflux Espace Testnet as a chain definition.
+Older versions of Scaffold-ETH-2 only has Conflux Espace.
 Conflux Espace Testnet Faucet for testfunds can be found in https://efaucet.confluxnetwork.org/.
 - It adds deployment of hardhat to include Conflux Espace Testnet and Conflux Espace by adding the chains in hardhat.config.ts
 - It includes a simple example of interacting with the contract from read/write.
 It then shows how to change the wallet connection to Conflux Espace and Conflux Espace Testnet and deploying it on vercel